fk652/Capycord/README.md

 ## What is Capycord?

 Capycord is a clone of [Discord](https://discord.com/), a popular text/video/voice chat app where individuals and communities come together to hang out.
 Users can create servers for their friends and communities.
 Servers can be organized with different channels, and can be customized with a profile photo and name.
-Users also have friend lists to manage their friends and check who is online or not, as well as customize their own status, profile photo, and username.
-Users can also direct message each other and see notifications.
-I chose to clone Discord because I primarily hang out with friends online there.
+Friend lists are available to manage friends and check who is online.
+Users can also customize their own status, profile photo, and username.
+There's also direct messaging between users and live notifications.
+I chose to clone Discord because I primarily hang out and have fun gaming sessions with my friends there.

 ___